 Wright’s – the creator of liquid smoke – and Colgin are two of the most reputable brands.
 These make use of natural additives like salt, vinegar, and molasses.

-You can find liquid smoke in a wide range of flavors, including:
+You can find liquid smoke in a wide range of flavors, including these types of wood:

 Hickory is arguably the most popular of all these flavors.